 Why do BCAA’s give me tingles?
 It is not the BCAA’s but rather the beta-alanine (a common ingredient in pre-workouts alongside BCAA).
 It’s temporary and will subside in a few hours.

 How many times should you take BCAA’s per day?
 There is no upper or lower limit for BCAA’s.
 Rather you should consume them

 Can you take BCAA’s on an empty stomach?
 Yes, in fact an empty stomach may provide an advantage as absorption will be better.
 However, some people may report an upset stomach from consuming BCAA’s on an empty stomach.
 Those people should take it with food.

 Do I need BCAA’s for cardio?
-Not necessarily but it is a good insurance policy to help prevent any muscle breakdown or at the very least minimize it.
+No you do not need to consume BCAA’s for cardio, however it may be a good insurance policy to help prevent any muscle breakdown or at the very least minimize it.
 This is especially true when performing fasted cardio.

 Is it okay to take BCAA’s on non-training days?
 Yes, BCAA’s are okay to consume on non-training days.
 They may even be helpful at expediting recovery on off days.